OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ## Storing and accessing data

 Within a custom function (or within any other part of an add-in), you can store and access data by using the `OfficeRuntime.AsyncStorage` object. `AsyncStorage` is a persistent, unencrypted, key-value storage system that provides an alternative to [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), which cannot be used within custom functions.
-An add-in can store up to 5MB of data using `AsyncStorage`.
+An add-in can store up to 10 MB of data using `AsyncStorage`.

 The following methods are available on the `AsyncStorage` object: